Logo Legends: Run-DMC by Stephanie Nash

 Raising Hell positioned Run-DMC firmly in the mainstream.
 It the first rap album to hit No. 1 on Billboard's Top R&B Albums chart, and peaked at No. 6 on the Billboard 200.
 In addition to "My Adidas," Raising Hell also features "Walk This Way" with Steven Tyler and Joe Perry of Aerosmith, the first rap song to reach the top 5 of The Billboard Hot 100.
 No small feat for a couple dudes from Hollis, Queens.

 Nash is now co-principal of Michael Nash Associates, a design studio in London.
-In an interview with Sue Apfelbaum for Red Bull, she remembers “...listening [to the music] and thinking how visually typographic it was.
+She spoke to Red Bull Music Academy's Sue Apfelbaum in an excellent 2013 interview that finally solved the mystery of who designed this logo (and a few others).
+Without Sue's incredible research and effort, this post simply wouldn't exist, and Stephanie's work would remain entirely uncredited.
+Speaking with Apfelbaum, Nash remembers her inspiration: “...listening [to the music], and thinking how visually typographic it was.
 Rap was very inspirational for me at that time: large, meaningful, hard-hitting words used with such power that I had not heard before."

 "At the time we had a limited number of fonts available, and Franklin Gothic was ‘tough’ and forthright without being old-fashioned or faddish.
 [It’s a] good, solid, no-nonsense font.
 Run-DMC’s name helped in having two sets of three letters."